 The Walters Group financed Stafford Park through private equity, though it was and is eligible for public assistance under New Jersey's Brownfield Reimbursement Program.
 These two former landfill sites and adjoining properties were developed under conditions that Stafford Park would remediate the landfills at an estimated cost of between \$45 and \$60 million, make improvements to water, sewer, and roads at a cost of greater than \$12 million, cover the costs of constructing several new county facilities and \$1 million compost facility, and implement a \$1 million species management plan.
 Subsequently, development costs also came to include the lawsuit costs resulting from groups arguing that development of the landfill sites amounted to a loss of habitat for endangered and threatened species.
-Total remediation costs amounted to more than \$30 million.
+The actual total remediation costs amounted to more than \$30 million; however, this cost was significantly lower than that \$45-60 million that was estimated for the municipality of Stafford Township to undertake the remediation themselves.
 The Walters Group covered all of these costs, as well as the costs of construction development.
 Moreover, The Walters Group managed to develop the site in a far more sustainable manner than was required.
 All of the green building design elements were reviewed for cost and payback before deciding which elements to include in this project.
 As such, green features like solar panels were included in addition to building design elements in order to improve the cost effectiveness of the project and help with the pursuit of a zero carbon footprint development.
-Final purchases associated with development included Pinelands Development Credit purchases to preserve 1,100 acres of land in addition to the 1,070 acres of land already preserved on-site.
+Final purchases associated with development included Pinelands Development Credit purchases to preserve 1,100 acres of land in addition to the 1,070 acres of land already preserved adjacent to the project.
 With the collection of commercial tenants and several hundred housing units within the development, Stafford Park now represents a substantial source of tax revenue for Stafford Township and has resulted in great cost savings.